nuwandda/yolov7-logo-detection/README.md

-# yolov7-logo
+# Logo Detection - YOLOv7
-Logo detection using YOLOv7 using LogoDet-3K.
+Logo detection with YOLOv7 using LogoDet-3K.